-Plan ahead and book tickets for shows at the Grand Ole Opry and the Ryman Auditorium.
+Go ahead and book tickets for shows at the Grand Ole Opry and the Ryman Auditorium.
 The Ryman Auditorium was originally built as a tabernacle and was home to the Grand Ole Opry for 40 years.
-Located in the heart of downtown you can tour the building during the day and hear stories about musical legends that performed on the Ryman stage during its Opry era such as Hank Williams, Patsy Cline, Johnny Cash, Dolly Parton, and even Elvis.
-Today, it hosts a diverse lineup of headliners throughout the year such Mumford and Sons, Robert Plant, Grace Potter, and Sara Bareilles.
-If you make it to a show at the Ryman, get there early to purchase a Hatch Show Print concert poster, a perfect Nashville souvenir.
-The Grand Ole Opry moved to the Opry House in 1974 and proudly boasts to be “the show that made country music famous.”
-The Opry puts on three live shows a week in the same live radio format it's used for more than 90 years.
-In one show, you’ll hear a dozen performers, from country music greats to newcomers on the scene.
+Located in the heart of downtown, you can tour the building during the day and hear stories about musical legends who performed on the Ryman stage during its Opry era, such as Hank Williams, Patsy Cline, Johnny Cash, Dolly Parton, and even Elvis.
+Today, it hosts a diverse lineup of headliners throughout the year, such as Mumford and Sons, Robert Plant, Grace Potter, Sara Bareilles, and more.
+The Grand Ole Opry moved to the Opry House in 1974 and proudly boasts of being “the show that made country music famous.”
+The Opry puts on three live shows weekly in the same live radio format it's used for over 90 years.
+You’ll hear a dozen performers in one show, from country music greats to newcomers on the scene.